Luxury Ski Lodges Alaska

 With 7 ski resorts, Alaska provides the perfect setting for a luxury ski holiday in the Arctic.

 Alaska’s Arctic region is a vast, sparsely populated area where caribou outnumber people.
-Here you will find traditional Inuit villages as well as untamed national parks; and wildlife including, muskoxen, bears and moose.
-One highway links this remote region to the rest of Alaska and most destinations in the Far North are accessible only by plane.
+Here you will find traditional Inuit villages as well as national parks and wildlife, including muskoxen, bears and moose.
+One highway links this remote region to the rest of Alaska, and most destinations in the far north are accessible only by air.
 Tours of the region normally start from Fairbanks or Anchorage.

 Located halfway between Fairbanks and Anchorage is the famous Denali National Park, home to the “roof of North America.”
 Although the park revolves around snow capped Denali, the wild rivers and glaciers, boreal forest and tundra are just as inspiring.